alexanderlars/advanced_python_continuation_project/README.md

 * **Threshold:** Features with an absolute correlation $|r| < 0.06$ with the target variable were excluded.
 The excluded features are shown in **Model Evaluation** and seem reasonable, e.g `guardian`, `nursery` or `famsize` should not affect the grade in any major way.
 The threshold was chosen experimentally to maximize the R2-score.
 Including variables with small correlation introduced noise that worsened model performance on the test set.

 ### 3. Model Selection
-**Linear Regression** was selected as the primary model for this project.
+**Linear Regression** was selected as the main model for this project.
 * **Justification:** It was chosen for its simplicty and explainability.
-Linear Regression allows us to calculate exact weights for each variable, making it easy to explain to the user exactly how inputs like `Study Time` positively or negatively affect the predicted score.
+Linear regression allows us to calculate exact weights for each feature, making it easy to explain to the user exactly how inputs like `Study Time` positively or negatively affect the predicted score.

-* **Preprocessing:** Since the dataset contains features with very different ranges (e.g., `absences` ranging from 0 to 93, while `studytime` ranges only from 1 to 4), unscaled linear regression coefficients would be misleading in a comparison.
+* **Preprocessing:** Since the dataset contains features with very different ranges (for example `absences` ranges from 0 to 93, while `studytime` ranges only from 1 to 4), unscaled linear regression coefficients would be misleading in a comparison.
 A unit change in "study time" is far more significant than a unit change in "absences".
 By applying `StandardScaler` ($z = \frac{x - \mu}{\sigma}$) the data is normalized to a mean of 0 and a standard deviation of 1.
 This ensures that the model coefficients represent the impact of a variable relative to its variance, making the coefficients comparable.
 This allows us to correctly rank features by importance, as seen in the **Model Feature Importance**.

 ---